The Cabinet of Dr. Caligari: Plot

 In what appears to be a park, Franzis sits on a bench with an older man who complains that spirits have driven him away from his family and home.
-When a dazed woman passes them, Franzis explains she is his "fiancée" Jane and that they have suffered a great ordeal.
-Most of the rest of the film is a flashback of Franzis' story, which takes place in Holstenwall, a shadowy town of twisted buildings and spiraling streets.
+When a dazed woman passes them, Franzis explains she is his fiancée Jane and that they have suffered a great ordeal.
+The primary crux of the film is a flashback of Franzis' story, which takes place in Holstenwall, a shadowy town of twisted buildings and spiraling streets.

 Franzis and his friend Alan, who are good-naturedly competing for Jane's affections, plan to visit the town fair.
 Meanwhile, a mysterious man named Dr. Caligari seeks a permit from the rude town clerk to present a spectacle at the fair, which features Cesare, a somnambulist.
 The clerk shouts at Caligari to wait, but ultimately approves the permit.
 That night, the clerk is stabbed to death in his bed.

 The next morning, Franzis and Alan visit Caligari's sideshow attraction, where he opens a coffin-like box to reveal the sleeping Cesare.
 On Caligari's order, Cesare awakens and answers questions from the audience.
 Despite Franzis' protests, Alan asks, "How long shall I live?"
 To Alan's horror, Cesare answers, "Until dawn tomorrow."
 Later that night, a figure breaks into Alan's home and stabs him to death in his bed.
 A grief-stricken Franzis investigates Alan's murder with help from Jane and her father, Dr. Olsen, who obtains police authorisation to investigate the somnambulist.
 That night, the police apprehend a criminal in possession of a knife who is caught attempting to murder an elderly woman.
 When questioned by Franzis and Dr. Olsen, the criminal confesses he tried to kill the elderly woman, but denies any part in the two previous deaths; he was merely taking advantage of the situation to divert blame away from himself.